 Hand washing is a critical part of good sanitation, helping to dramatically reduce the spread of disease.
 A tippy tap is a simple hand washing device, even when water is scarce.

 How your gift helps

-When running water is not readily available, a tippy tap is particularly useful.
-It's a simple setup made from everyday items – usually a container strung up on a frame alongside some soap.
-With a tippy tap, people can wash their hands easily, even when water is scarce.
-Children under five are especially susceptible to diseases that are spread through unclean water sources and poor hygiene and sanitation practices.
-Something as simple as washing hands with soap and water is having a powerful impact in reducing child mortality.
+When running water is not available, a tippy tap is a simple device made from everyday items – usually a water bottle or container strung up on a frame that can be tipped to wet the hands, alongside some soap.
+With a tippy tap, people can wash their hands easily after using the toilet or before preparing food, making all the difference in better hygiene practices.

 What you receive

 - Choose from a Printed Card, Download & Print (PDF), E-card, or No Card.

 - Links to Download & Print (PDF) and E-cards are emailed to you after checkout.

 - The amount you have donated will not be on the card.

 - Printed cards:

 - Free standard postage within Australia (5-7 working days) or $6 for Express Post (2-3 working days).
 Express Post cards will normally be sent the same day if the order is made before 1:30pm AEST.
 Please note: Express Post only operates in these areas within Australia.